 Surface rust is the earliest stage.
 It appears as discoloration, small bubbles under the paint, or light orange-brown spots on the body panels.
 At this point, the rust has only affected the very top layer of the metal.
 The structural integrity of the panel is completely intact.

 Repairing surface rust is straightforward and relatively affordable.
 The technician sands down the affected area to bare metal, removes all traces of oxidation, applies a rust-inhibiting primer, and repaints to match the vehicle's color.
-For a small area — say a few inches around a rock chip on the hood or a scratch on the fender — you are looking at $150 to $300.
-Larger areas of surface rust on a door or quarter panel run $300 to $500.
+The cost depends on the size of the affected area — a small spot is much less than a larger area spanning a full door or quarter panel.

 This is by far the cheapest stage to address.
 If you see surface rust forming anywhere on your vehicle, get it fixed now.
 Every month you wait, it gets worse and more expensive.